Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: Implications from dual AGN fraction

 \section{Implications from dual AGN fraction}

 Recent observations have provided crucial insights into the prevalence of dual AGNs.
 Fig.~\ref{fig:du_frac} compiles observed dual AGN fraction $f_\mathrm{dual}$ from multiple surveys.
-These studies span from moderate-luminosity AGNs ($L_\mathrm{bol} \simeq 10^{43\text{--}44}~\mathrm{erg~s^{-1}}$) to luminous quasars ($L_\mathrm{bol} > 10^{45}~\mathrm{erg~s^{-1}}$), for which they significantly lower values compared to moderate luminosity regime \citep{2020ApJ...899..154S, Shen:2022cmp}.
-These surveys probe similar physical separation scales of $\sim 10~\mathrm{kpc}$, and show weak redshift dependence, especially in the case of luminous quasars \citep{2020ApJ...899..154S,Shen:2022cmp,2024arXiv240514980L}.
-This weak redshift dependence is understood as a consequence of the stochastic, episodic nature of SMBH accretion during galaxy mergers \citep{Capelo:2016yrq, Goulding:2017mul}.
+Specifically, $f_{\rm dual}$ is derived from a parent sample with consistent luminosity, redshift, and spatial coverage selections.
+For instance, local surveys (SDSS at $0.02 < z < 0.16$ \citep{2011ApJ...737..101L}; Chandra X-ray at $z < 0.05$ \citep{2012ApJ...746L..22K}) probe large separations ($r_p < 100$ kpc) and moderate-luminosity AGNs ($L_{\rm bol} \sim 10^{43\text{--}45}~{\rm erg~s^{-1}}$), finding relatively high ($\sim 1-10 \%$) dual AGN fractions.
+In contrast, higher-redshift surveys focusing on luminous quasars ($L_{\rm bol} \gtrsim 10^{45}~{\rm erg~s^{-1}}$) with separations $r_p \lesssim 30$ kpc report lower fractions \citep{2020ApJ...899..154S, Shen:2022cmp}, while COSMOS ($z < 5$, $r_p < 15$ kpc) covering a broader luminosity range ($10^{43\text{--}46}~{\rm erg~s^{-1}}$) shows intermediate values \citep{2024arXiv240514980L}.
+Recent JWST observations suggest a notably higher fraction ($\sim$20\%) for $L_{\rm bol} \simeq 10^{44.5\text{--}46.0}~{\rm erg~s^{-1}}$ at $3 < r_p < 30$ kpc \citep{2023arXiv231003067P}.
+Regarding separation dependence, studies of nearby, moderate-luminosity AGNs find an increasing dual AGN fraction with decreasing separation \citep{2011ApJ...737..101L, 2012ApJ...746L..22K}.
+In contrast, surveys of high-luminosity quasars dominating the SGWB show relatively mild dependence on both redshift and separation within the observed range \citep{2020ApJ...899..154S, Shen:2022cmp, 2024arXiv240514980L}.
+These weak trends with redshift and separation in the luminous quasar regime suggest a limited impact on our SGWB evaluation.
+The redshift dependence of $f_{\rm dual}$ is understood as a consequence of the stochastic, episodic nature of SMBH accretion during galaxy mergers \citep{Capelo:2016yrq, Goulding:2017mul}.
 While the galaxy merger rate and gas content evolve over cosmic time \citep[e.g.,][]{Conselice:2014hqa, 2014AJ....148..137L}, the probability that both SMBHs in a merging system are simultaneously active as luminous AGN is primarily governed by short-term accretion variability rather than the global merger rate \citep{Capelo:2016yrq, Goulding:2017mul}.
 As a result, the dual AGN fraction would not be sensitive to cosmic evolution, though confirmation of this trend requires larger spectroscopic samples and a better understanding of selection effects, as discussed by \citet{2020ApJ...899..154S}.

 Fig.~\ref{fig:du_frac} presents the luminosity dependence of the dual AGN fraction, which exhibits a clear decline at higher luminosities.
 This luminosity-dependent behavior can be attributed to several physical factors.
 Low-luminosity AGNs typically have longer duty cycles compared to more luminous AGNs \citep{2010MNRAS.406.1959S, 2013MNRAS.428..421S, Shen:2022cmp}.
 The longer activity duration naturally enhances the probability of detecting these systems as dual AGNs \citep{2011ApJ...737..101L, 2012ApJ...746L..22K}.
 Additionally, lighter binaries spend longer in the dynamical friction phase at kpc-scale separations before entering the sub-pc regime \citep{Begelman:1980vb}, providing an extended observational window for dual AGN detection in lower-luminosity systems.